Caught between sides, can Vivianca save the man she so carefully entrapped?

 Shariel grinned.
 "Does every paladin on the planet have to forget the idea of having faith on this day?"

 Ryan backed away a bit.
-"You're sure it won't hurt her?"
+"It won't hurt her—you're sure?"

 "Bless you, my child."
 The pastor sprinkled her with the water.
 "Vivianca, in the name of the Father, I christen you."

 The cracks sealed, or at least the pain there cooled, though the charred plates on her skin remained stiff and numb.